toh-1/devops-journal-THO/devops-journal.md

 I also had an issue with opening VS Code using code . but fixed it.

+- I originally meant to only commit `devops-journal.md` but ended up pushing the full `practice-project` folder too.

+I learned how `git add .` adds everything, and next time I’ll use `git add filename` if I want more control.
+It still worked, and now I understand the Git workflow better!

 Notes to My Future Self
 Always double-check you're in the correct directory using pwd.